-The CHAMP (Care and Hope At Morris Plains) Program provides residential treatment services for the chronically mentally ill and the MICA (mentally ill chemical abuser) populations.
-It is a joint venture between Bergen County based CBHCare and Morris County based Community Hope.
+The CHAMP (Care and Hope at Morris Plains) Program provides residential treatment services for the chronically mentally ill.

 - Assists mentally ill consumers in their transition from hospitalization back into the community

-- Provides up to 24 hours of daily supervision in order for the consumer to remain stable in the community
+- Provides 24 hours daily supervision in order for the consumer to remain stable in the community.

 - Located adjacent to Greystone Park Psychiatric Hospital

 - A+ Level – 24 / 7 support and supervision

 - B Level - Up to 12 hours of supervision daily